 These are appropriate exclusions to have for designing and implementing a passenger vehicle Fuel Efficiency Standard.
 However, these excluded vehicle types and sectors will require their own decarbonisation policy approaches.
 These excluded vehicles benefit from a global supply chain of parts and oil products that are produced at scale for mass use by internal combustion vehicles.
 They will be exposed to price and supply shocks as supply for internal combustion engines reduce and transform.
-Heavy vehicles on Australia's roads contributed 5 per cent of Australia's 2021 emissions.1 appropriate strategy to implement them.
+Heavy vehicles on Australia's roads contributed 5 per cent of Australia's 2021 emissions.

-The Authority proposes that the Government consider the policies, regulations and market mechanisms that would drive decarbonisation for these excluded vehicles and produce an
+The Authority proposes that the Government consider the policies, regulations and market mechanisms that would drive decarbonisation for these excluded vehicles and produce an appropriate strategy to implement them.

-1 https://ageis.climatechange.gov.au/
+&lt;sup>1 https://ageis.climatechange.gov.au/